yakworks/gorm-tools/docs/index.md

 </pre>

 This is a library of tools to help standardize and simplify the service and Restful controller layer business logic for domains and is the basis for the [Gorm Rest API plugin](https://yakworks.github.io/gorm-rest-api/).
 There are 2 primary patterns this library enables as detailed below for DAO's and Mango ( A mongo query like way to get data with a Map)

+## Features

+## Benefits

 ## DAO Services
 <small>[jump to docs](dao)</small>